Martin Yan

-Martin Yan (甄文達; born 22 December 1948) is a Hong Kong-American chef and food writer.
+Martin Yan Man-daat (甄文達; born 22 December 1948) is a Hong Kong-American chef and food writer.
 He has hosted his award-winning PBS-TV cooking show Yan Can Cook since 1982.

 Early years and education

 With ancestral roots in Hoiping, Yan was born in Guangzhou, Guangdong, China to a restaurateur father and a grocer mother.
 Yan began to cook at the age of 12.
 When he was 13, he moved to Hong Kong, where he attended the Munsang College in Kowloon City.
 During this time in Munsang College, he worked at his uncle's Chinese restaurant and learned the traditional method of Chinese barbecue.
 He received a diploma from the Overseas Institute of Cookery of Hong Kong and later left for Canada for continued study.
 Ten years after his arrival in North America, Yan received a Master of Science degree in food science from University of California, Davis, in 1975.

 He is not related to Chinese-Canadian chef Stephen Yan of Wok With Yan, though for a year in the 1970s, Martin Yan worked for Stephen Yan who trained him as one of Stephen Yan's 'Flying Squad' of six chefs who flew across Canada to do demonstrations in Chinese cooking for events like the Calgary Stampede, the Klondike Days in Edmonton and houseware demonstrations at Hudson's Bay Company stores.